jgreywolf/runiq/docs/guide/timeline-diagrams.md

 - **Preceden**: Simple web-based historical or educational timelines
 - **Toggl Plan**: Project planning with team collaboration and resource management
 - **Aeon Timeline**: Complex multi-era timelines for creative writing and research

+## Examples

+See the [Timeline Examples](/examples/timeline-diagrams) page for more complete examples and use cases.

 ## See Also